Back to 2025 Index

 adults A61/Akecheta(M) & K91/Thunder(F) (thru 2024)

-Update - need to look back for details, but male Akecheta appeared to have been injured in a fight, and then the cams were down for a while, and as of February 3, male Makaio (hatched 2021 at Bald Canyon, band 58/D) was seen eating at the nest
+Update - male Akecheta was badly injured in a territorial fight with another eagle on January 18th, and then the cams were down for a while, and as of February 3, male Makaio (hatched 2021 at Bald Canyon, band 58/D) was seen eating at the nest; Thunder and Makaio mated, and she laid their first egg on February 17.

-March 18 - IWS has announced that the new female has been named Haku by a donor in their annual nest adoption fund drive; "Haku" means hello in Chumash, the native language of the islands
+March 18 - IWS has announced that the new female has been named Haku by a donor in their annual nest adoption fund drive; "Haku" means hello in Chumash, the native language of the islands; Haku Haku means a welcoming hello to you.

 Jan 29 - Mar 14